Renewal Pruning Class and Demonstration

-The class includes instruction on the underlying principles and actual demonstrations.
-Participants will have a chance to prune some shrubs in the Arboretum.
-Bring your questions (and your pruners).
+The class includes instruction on the underlying principles and recorded demonstrations.

 About Douglas Ruhren

 Close to half a century ago my mother taught me how to renewal prune her forsythias.
 (I think she had kids in part so she had free help in her garden.)
 It has remained one of my favorite garden tasks, presenting a delightful challenge with the end result of guiding plants to their greatest productivity and beauty.
-Douglas Ruhren has a garden design, development, and maintenance business, Ironwood Gardens.
+Douglas Ruhren is the JC Raulston Arboretum's gardens manager.

 - $20.00 for members, $25.00 for nonmembers.

 - Advance registration is required.
-Please call Chris Glenn at (919) 513-7005 to register.
-Registration is limited to 24 people and is considered complete when payment is received.
+Please register online using our registration e-store.
+Registration is limited and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.